Crested honey buzzard: Distribution and habitat

-The crested honey buzzard is a summer migrant to Siberia and Japan, wintering in tropical Southeast Asia and the Indian subcontinent.
+The crested honey buzzard is a summer migrant to Siberia and Korea, Japan, wintering in tropical Southeast Asia and the Indian subcontinent.
 It leaves Siberia in late August and returns in May.
 The summer sojourn in Japan is April–May to mid-September.
 Elsewhere, it is more or less resident.
-Crested buzzards that migrate from breeding areas in Japan to wintering areas in Southeast Asia fly over the East China Sea.
+Crested honey buzzards that migrate from breeding areas in Japan to wintering areas in Southeast Asia fly over the East China Sea.
 This 700 km nonstop flight over water is possible because during autumn, winds over the sea blow in the same direction as the birds' direction of flight (i.e. wind support).

+It has been recorded on the Alaskan island of Shemya.
+This record is the first known occurrence of this species in North America, and the individual photographed represents the subspecies P. p. orientalis.

 The crested honey buzzard prefers well-forested lowland and hilly areas that are broken by open glades.
 In South and Southeast Asia it is sometimes found in small groves near villages.
 It is found from sea level to 1,500 m, occasionally up to 1,800 m.
 During migrations it goes above 3,000 m.